 Immediately validates the customer’s feelings about the problem they’re having.

-Identifies the behavior that needs to be corrected and backs up the support team.
+Identifies the behavior that needs to be corrected and backs up the customer service team.

-Reiterates that the support team still wants to help the customer.
+Reiterates that the customer support agents still want to help the customer.

 Offers the customer an opportunity to start over.

-Repeats the support team’s desire to work with the customer productively.
+Repeats the customer service team’s desire to work with the customer productively.

 As with all of ChatGPT’s responses, I’d adapt this message to match my style and the company’s voice, but this is a really useful email first draft.